Airline Pet Policy Alaska Airlines

 Check-In: between 1-2 hours of flight time.

-Breed Restrictions: The following breeds are accepted, but only at the customer's risk:
+Breed Restrictions: The following breeds are no longer accepted in the cargo hold:

 Dogs: American Pit Bull, American Staffordshire, Boston Terrier, Brussels Griffin,

 Mastiff, Bull Terrier, Chow Chow, Dutch Pug, English Bulldog, English Toy Spaniel, French Bulldog,

 Japanese Boxer, Japanese Spaniel, Pekinese Pug, Shih Tzu, Staffordshire Bull Terrier, Terrier, Bulldog, Pug, Boxer.